 Second things second: yes, I'm pulling out a reference to a TV show that hasn't been on the air in 21 years.

 Like many of you, I have become one of those rabid readers of Gone Girl.
 I can honestly say I haven't been this entertained by a book in a long time.
-True, it's taking me some time to get through it (my schedule isn't what it used to be), but having started Part Two of the story, I am finding it to be deliciously devious and wicked.
-I can't wait to return to its pages and get sucked in again.
+True, it took me some time to get through it (my schedule isn't what it used to be), but I found it to be deliciously devious and wicked.

 The end of the ninth season and the beginning of the tenth season of the long-running primetime soap saw seemingly pleasant and sane Jill Bennett (Teri Austin) fake her disappearance to frame her boyfriend, Gary Ewing, after she realizes he can't break off his relationship with a woman he can't seem to quit (in this case, his ex-wife, Val).